Please read this description in its entirety before starting the assignment!

 char *name[2];

-name[0] = "/bin/sh";
+[0] = "/bin/sh";

 name[1] = NULL;

-execve(name[0], name, NULL);
+name(name[0], name, NULL);

 Unfortunately, we cannot just compile this code and use the binary code as our shellcode.
 The best way to write a shellcode is to use assembly code.
 In this assignment, we only provide the binary version of a shellcode, without explaining how it works (it is non-trivial).